circuitnederland/registrationform/cyclos_configuration/DEPLOYMENT.md

 Go to the Global configuration > System > [User configuration] Password types > 'Login password'.
 Change the 'Public description' so it uses formal instead of informal Dutch.

+Go to Reports > [System records] Molly configuration (keep safe).
+Change all texts containing informal Dutch to use formal Dutch.

 # Change explanation texts of fields

 - The information text of the profile field K.v.K. nummer: Change " neem dan contact op met Circuit Nederland" into: " neem dan contact met ons op".